 Chris is a graduate of Temple University, Beasley School of Law, where he served as an active member of both the Temple Black Law Student’s Association and the International Law Society.
 While in law school, he was selected and served as a Philadelphia Diversity Law Group Fellow.
 Prior to attending law school, Chris received his undergraduate degree from Swarthmore College, where he was a member of and captained the Men’s Varsity Basketball Team.

-Fluent in French, Chris and seeks every opportunity to make use of his language skills with clients and business partners.
+Fluent in French, Chris seeks every opportunity to make use of his language skills with clients and business partners.
 He also serves on the Board of Directors of the United Communities of Southeastern Philadelphia (UCSEP), a non-profit organization committed to providing integral services, education, and opportunities to Philadelphia’s multi-cultural population.